aryana45/yelpcamp/README.md

 - **User Authentication**: Register, log in, and manage user accounts.

--**Map Integration**: View campgrounds on a map and access detailed information.
+- **Map Integration**: View campgrounds on a map and access detailed information.

 - **Smart Security**: Advanced security features to protect against unauthorized access and hacking attempts.